multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

 Get a transaction

 optional arguments:
   -h, --help                 show this help message and exit --hash HASH                the hash
-  --sender SENDER  the sender address
-  --proxy PROXY    🖧 the URL of the proxy (default: https://api-testnet.elrond.com)
+  --sender SENDER            the sender address --proxy PROXY              🖧 the URL of the proxy (default: https://api-testnet.elrond.com) --omit-fields OMIT_FIELDS  omit fields in the output payload (default: [])

 ```
 ## Group **Hyperblocks**